ajayfoo/math-notes/college_algebra.typ

 === Complex Conjugate

 The *Complex Conjugate* of a complex number $a+b i$ is $a-b i$.
-It is same as the original number except the sign of the imaginary number is changed to it's opposite sign.
+It is same as the original number except the sign of the imaginary number is changed to its opposite sign.

 === Powers of _i_